The Cost of a Free Lunch: Evidence from U.S. Derivatives Markets: Path-Risk Term and Regression Specification

 The $x=1$ component proxies for short-to-medium-term funding conditions, while $x=10$ proxies for the long-run opportunity cost of capital.
-The goal is not to estimate this expression as a structural model but to embed the core functional form implied by path-dependent implementation into the empirical specification.
+The term is not a structural margin model; it is a reduced-form proxy for path-dependent capital support.